Onion Health Benefits and Nutrition Facts

 In India, we would slice an onion and rub it over the sting of a bee, wasp or a mosquito to ease the discomfort.

-In the treatment for chicken pox, Indian women would serve the afflicted person a bowl of curd rice with chopped onions.
+In the treatment for chicken pox, Indian women would traditionally serve the afflicted person a bowl of curd (home made unflavored yogurt) mixed with rice and chopped onions.

 According to the Guinness book of world records, the largest ever grown onion weighed 10 lbs and 14 ounces and was grown by a company in England.

 Why do you cry while cutting onions?
-When you chop onions the sulphur contained in the onion is released into the air, this reacts with the moisture in your eyes forming mild sulphuric acid that irritates your eyes.
-The eyes trying to flush out the irritant is why you tear when you chop onions.
+When you chop onions the sulfur contained in the onion is released into the air, this reacts with the moisture in your eyes forming mild sulfuric acid that irritates your eyes.
+Tears are the end result of the eyes trying to flush out the irritant.

 To reduce this irritation you could chill the onions before you chop them.
 Stand while you chop onions so that your eyes remain farther away from the onions.
-Use a sharp nice cuts cleanly.
+Use a sharp knife that cuts cleanly.

 Onions should be stored in well-ventilated spaces or in wire hanging baskets or perforated containers to keep them fresh for months.